Yuhengli77/Yuhengli77.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Done is better than perfect.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>Los Angeles, CA</p>

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+Hello!
+My name is Yuheng Li(李宇恒).
 I am currently a senior student in mathematics of computation at UCLA.
+My currently interest is in Machine Learning/Deep Learning, Natural Language Processing, and Generative Models.

+I am from Nanchang, Jiangxi and I am currently live in Los Angeles.

+Email: yuheng0830 AT g.ucla.edu